 - Centralized learning environment.
 Centralizing functions in many areas of a business can lead to efficiency gains, by removing duplication and allowing better sharing of information.
 It’s no different in training.
 An LMS will enable you to centralize your training content, resources, personal development plans, assessment and progress outcomes all in one place.
 It makes it much easier to see who has done what, to see which content is working and which is not, and to deliver consistent training.
 It will also make it much easier to produce reports and analytics, giving you 20:20 vision into training delivery, making it easier for you to target learning content to the areas where it is most needed.

 - Means you can deliver bite-size learning on demand.
 LMS enables organizations to deliver the traditional 1 day course in a series of perhaps eight, 1 hour digital chunks over a course of a few weeks or months.
 This is called bite-size learning.
 Learners can take these e-learning courses on demand at a time to suit them on their PC or mobile device.
 This makes it easier for the modern, time pressurized user to fit learning into their schedules.
-Studies show that this form of training delivery increases both learner engagement and recall.
+Studies show that this form of training delivery increases both LMS adoption and user recall.